Laguardia, Álava: History

 Laguardia has a rich historical past.
 At a place called La Hoya, there is an important archaeological site.
 It is a pre-Roman settlement of Celtiberian of Berona ethnic and it covers an extensive period of more than a thousand years or so since the twelfth century BC to the second century BC.

 Additionally, the town received certain privileges regarding jurisdiction during the reign of the king of Navarre Sancho VI "El Sabio" in 1164.
 The initial demarcation covered areas from "Las Conchas de Haro" to "Soto Inigo Galindez", in the current term of Viana.
 It was the beginning of the community of "Villa y Tierra".
 Eventually, new villas were created in the surroundings changing the focus of attention to other territories such as San Vicente, Labraza and Viana.
 In any case, it was the main square of the Sonsierra of Navarra during most part of the medieval period.

-In the Middle Ages, Laguardia had a Jewish community that maintained two synagogues, known as the Old and the New.
-Following the expulsion of the Jews from Spain by the Catholic Monarchs in 1492, the church of St. Mary requested one of the synagogues and an adjoining house, which the Crown granted and allowed to be sold to finance repairs to the church.

 Economy

-As mentioned above, the core of the economy in Laguardia focuses on the world of viticulture (grape growing, winemaking and wine industry).
+The core of the economy in Laguardia is the wine industry).
 Laguardia is the capital of one of the most famous wine regions of Spain, Rioja Alavesa.
-Additionally, both in Laguardia and its surroundings, a wine known as the Denominación de Origen Calificada Rioja which is useful to distinguish particular vines produces in some specific regions.
+In Laguardia and its surroundings a wine known as the Denominación de Origen Calificada Rioja is produced.